catseye/Eqthy/README.md

 ----

 *   Handle "on LHS", "on RHS" in hints.
-*   Demonstrate multiple theorems, and that previous theorems can be used as justifications in proof steps.
+*   Demonstrate that previous theorems can be used as justifications in proof steps.
 *   Show the step number or line number in the error message when there is a derivation error.
 *   Allow rules to be instantiated with variable names other than the ones that are specified in the rule.
+*   Decide what happens when multiple files are given on the command line.
+    Simply concatenating them does not play well with a grammar where axioms cannot follow theorems.
+Ideally we would want to trace the source file name for error reporting too.